 The song feels like a panic attack most of the time and gets fiery in the end, almost like a relief.
 The musical choices make it obvious that the song is about letting go, even if it’s hard to do.

 This song showcases the band’s power.
-Part of what makes it such a special song is the guitarist.
-Adam Jones goes insane on this song.
+Part of what makes it such a special track is the guitarist.
+This is one of the Tool songs Adam Jones goes insane on.

 The rest of the band has to keep up with the storm sound that Jones unleashes.
 All guitarists need to listen to the magic here because it’s incredible.